 Studying abroad benefits students in many ways, with academic development being only one small part.
 Students return with enriched intercultural competencies as seen through students’ contributions to the panel discussions at the First ASEAN Student Mobility Forum.

 For the first time in 40 years, former enemies are working side by side to create lasting peace in a region of the Philippines ravaged by conflict.
-Former rebel leader Renie Kabagel, now an active member of the project, has learned to communicate with his community for the first time without using a gun.

 Ensuring a lasting economic and social outcomes for local beneficiaries in the Philippines Local communities could not leverage traditional corporate social responsibility (CSR) programmes over the long term.
 There existed dependency mind-set caused by donations as opposed to one that is self-sustaining.
 This programme changed this self-sustaining mindset to ensure sustainable outcomes for local communities.